Isky-Codes/rock-paper-scissors/README.md

 # Lessons Learned

 Learned how to manipulate the DOM, add event listeners to buttons and understand interactivity of a website.
-Solidified understanding of basic programming concepts and their practical uses
+Solidified understanding of basic programming concepts and their practical usesgi